Baya (artist): Reviews

 Breton's enthusiastic reception of and encomium to Baya and her work is expressed in his 1947 essay "Baya":

+Baya's gouaches often place female figures alongside birds, fish and flowers, arranging the forms in repeating patterns that recall Arabic lettering and Islamic art.
+In 2018, New York University's Grey Art Gallery presented Baya: Woman of Algiers, the first North American solo exhibition devoted to her work.
+The exhibition brought together about twenty gouaches originally shown around the time of her 1947 Paris debut.

 "I speak not as others have, to deplore an ending, but rather to promote a beginning, and at this beginning, Baya is queen.
 The beginning of an age of emancipation and of agreement, in radical rupture with the preceding era, one of whose principal levers for man might be the systematic, always increasing impregnation of nature.
 The beginnings of this age lie with Charles Fourier, the new impetus has just been furnished by Malcolm of Chazal.
 But for the rocket that launches the new age, I propose the name Baya.
 Baya, whose mission is to reinvigorate the meaning of those beautiful nostalgic words: happy Arabia.
 Baya holds and rekindles the golden bough."

 Tribute

 In 2018, a Google Doodle was created to celebrate her 87th birthday.